 Twenty-three (23) credits to include Mathematics (MATH) 200; MATH 300; Computer Science (CPSC) 220; CPSC 419; CPSC 420; 4 elective credits from among CPSC 230 or Business Administration (BUAD) 400; 3 elective credits from among BUAD 403 or CPSC 425.
 Note that MATH 121 and 122 are prerequisites to MATH 300, and either MATH 201 or CPSC 125 is a prerequisite to MATH 300.
 Students should bear this in mind when planning their academic coursework.

-Business Administration Course Offerings for the Data Science Minor
+Business Administration Course Offerings for the Data Sciences Minor

 Business Administration course offerings will be found under the 4 letter code of CPSC in the course listings.

 400 – Analytics Application Development (4)

 Prerequisite: Grade of C or better in CPSC 220 or equivalent.
 A course in programming and data manipulation techniques for constructing analytics-based applications.
 Topics include SQL and no-SQL databases, using web service API’s to acquire data, introduction to Hadoop and MapReduce, and use of third-party analytic component API’s.

 403 –Foundations and Applications of Data Analytics (3)

 Prerequisite: Grade of C or better in CPSC 220 or equivalent.
 This course develops an overview of the challenges of developing and applying analytics for insight and decision-making.
 Examples and cases will come from customer relation management, price modeling, social media analytics, location analysis and other business domains.